top of page

 Should You Use PAD?

-Partial Asset Dispositions are a powerful but underutilized tax-saving opportunity for real estate investors.
-When paired with cost segregation, they allow for precise write-offs and improved cash flow, especially during renovations and property upgrades.
+Partial Asset Dispositions are a powerful but underutilized tax opportunity for real estate investors.
+When paired with cost segregation, they allow for write-offs and improved cash flow, especially during renovations and property upgrades.

 If you're planning a major renovation or recently completed one, talk to your tax advisor or cost segregation firm about performing a PAD analysis.
 Don't leave money on the table.